micseydel/tinker-casting/README.md

 It can be thought of a civilian version of the "hyper-enabled operator"
 - [AI-Powered Super Soldiers Are More Than Just a Pipe Dream](https://www.wired.com/story/us-military-hyper-enabled-operator/) (_Wired_, may be paywalled)
 - [The Hyper-Enabled Operator](https://web.archive.org/web/20241103233351/https://smallwarsjournal.com/jrnl/art/hyper-enabled-operator) (Small Wars Journal linked to by _Wired_ above, archived link)
+  - > USSOCOM defines HEO as _a SOF professional empowered by technologies that enhance the operator’s cognition at the edge by increasing situational awareness, reducing cognitive load, and accelerating decision making._  In short, HEO hyper-enables the operator by providing technological aids to shorten the time within his OODA loop, thereby providing him with cognitive overmatch.
+  - I have my situational awareness around: my cats, my air quality, and HALT-related things
+  - I have less cognitive load, more peace of mind
+  - I can make faster decisions because data has already been gathered and digested
+  - If applied to video games (say, Age of Empires or DOTA2) I might achieve "**cognitive overmatch**"

 # See also